Pamo Valley Trails Plan

 Donate Now to the Pamo Valley Building Fund:

 Less than an hour from central San Diego, Pamo Valley boasts over 20,000 acres of contiguous Forest Service land that currently has little to no trails.
-The vision for the Pamo Valley area, north of Ramona, is to work with the US Forest Service, trail users and the community to create a system wide concept plan for a sustainable and connected trail system that will become a valuable asset to the region and a place for people to experience and connect to their public lands.
+The vision for the Pamo Valley area, north of Ramona, is to create a system wide concept plan for a sustainable and connected trail system that will become a valuable asset to the region and a place for people to experience and connect to their public lands.

 Mountain biking continues to be a rapidly growing sport with an estimated 50,000 riders in San Diego.
 In addition, more people are finding hiking, trail running, backpacking and other outdoor activities a necessary release in the modern world.
 In a rapidly growing county like San Diego, more people are trying to use fewer trails leading to user conflict, user-created trails, environmental impacts and unsatisfied users.
 The need is great for a well planned and sustainable trail system in Pamo Valley so this pressure can be decreased.